 Treat MoE as a model-capacity tool, not as the first fix for high-resolution image serving.

 One common way to preserve high-resolution detail is to encode a global thumbnail plus a small set of crops chosen by a layout, OCR, or task policy.
 The thumbnail preserves overall layout, while selected crops can preserve fine text, tables, or localized objects.
-Crop selection is itself an evaluated component: a skipped region cannot be recovered downstream.
+Crop selection is itself an evaluated component: a skipped region can't be recovered downstream.

-The trade-off is straightforward.
 More crops improve OCR and small-object reasoning, but every crop adds another encoder pass and another batch of visual tokens.
 That makes this strategy best for documents, charts, maps, and other inputs where fine detail matters.

 Newer native multimodal models push this further.
 Qwen2.5-VL processes images at their native resolution with a dynamic-resolution ViT, then merges each 2×2 patch block into one token so the visual token count tracks actual image size instead of a fixed grid[8].
 The systems goal is the same as tiling: spend visual tokens where detail lives, and keep the budget bounded everywhere else.